RocketChat/docs-old/developer-guides/rest-api/livechat/message/README.md

 # Dealing with Livechat messages

-Send a new Livechat message.
+Send a new Livechat message

 | URL                        | Requires Auth | HTTP Method |
 | :------------------------- | :------------ | :---------- |